niclake/niclake.github.io/src/posts/2010/2010-03-23-the-madness-continues-and-other-ramblings.md

 title: "The Madness Continues (and Other Ramblings)"
 date: "2010-03-23"
 tags:
-  - "basketball"
+  - "Basketball"
-  - "cedar-falls"
+  - "Cedar Falls"
-  - "computers"
+  - "Computers"
-  - "life"
+  - "Personal"
-  - "school"
+  - "School"
-  - "simple-pleasures"
+  - "Simple Pleasures"
-  - "sports"
+  - "Sports"
-  - "technology"
+  - "Technology"
-  - "tv"
+  - "TV"
-  - "work"
+  - "Work"
 ---

 For those of you that aren't aware, I need to state a couple of things.